seedalpha/slackbot/README.md

 ##### constructor({Object|String} options)

 Options should contain a `token` field that is string.
-Options could contain an `processSlackbot` field, that is an optional boolean and false by default Options could contain an `processReplies` field, that is an optional boolean and false by default
+Options could contain a `processSlackbot` field, that is an optional boolean and false by default Options could contain a `processReplies`  field, that is an optional boolean and false by default Options could contain a `processSubtypes` field, that is an optional boolean and false by default Options could contain a `processSelf`     field, that is an optional boolean and false by default

 ```javascript
 var Slack = require('seed-slackbot');